b43r/calibre-web/README.md

 - Download of ebooks in all available formats
 - List of authors
 - Display all books of an author
-- Optionally require a login
+- Optionally protect e-books with a login page

 Note that you **cannot** use CalibreWeb to **read** your ebooks in a web-browser!